jzstraley/jzstraley.github.io/_internguidepages/11-the-icu.md

 			1. The patients are complex and you need to have a system to keep up with it all

-II.
-Resources
+- Resources
-	1. Notes and Guides pertaining to the ICU
+	- Notes and Guides pertaining to the ICU
-	2. [IBCC (EMCRIT Book)][6] – Best Resource I have found hands down
+		- [IBCC (EMCRIT Book)][6]
+			- Best Resource I have found hands down
-	3. ICU Curriculum Guide
+	- ICU Curriculum Guide

 [1]: /internguidepages/chapter11/1-day-to-day-icu/
 [2]: /internguidepages/chapter11/2-icu-presentations/